 Sugar Substitutions

-If you don’t want to use white sugar in your cranberry sauce, you can substitute the sugar with honey or maple syrup, keeping in mind that they will produce slightly different flavors and textures in the final sauce.
-And while I have seen recipes that use sugar-free sweeteners, like stevia or erythritol, I have not tried making cranberry sauce with these ingredients myself.
+If you don’t want to use white sugar in your sauce, you can substitute the sugar with honey or maple syrup, keeping in mind that they will produce slightly different flavors and textures in the final sauce.
+And while I have seen recipes that use sugar-free sweeteners, like stevia or erythritol, I have not tried making this recipe with these ingredients myself.

 This simple cranberry sauce recipe can be modified in various ways to add other flavors.
-Here are some other ingredients you can add to cranberry sauce to make it your own:
+Here are some other ingredients you can add to make it your own (don’t forget to adjust to taste!):

 This cranberry sauce holds up beautifully in the refrigerator, so feel free to make it a day or two ahead of your Thanksgiving meal.
-It will stay good in the refrigerator for about 4-5 days, or you can freeze it for up to three months.
+It’ll stay good in the refrigerator for about 4-5 days, or you can freeze it for up to three months.
+The texture might be slightly softer after being frozen, but the flavor is still heavenly!
+I usually portion it out into smaller containers so I can easily thaw just the amount I need.
+Let the sauce thaw overnight in the refrigerator and give it a good stir before serving.

-We all know and love cranberry sauce with Thanksgiving turkey, but it’s also awesome served in other ways!
-Try adding it to chicken, stirring it into your oatmeal, adding it on top of buttered toast or an English muffin, on top of a bagel with cream cheese, or even on some vanilla ice cream!
-And you can use it to make my favorite Cranberry Cream Cheese Dip for New Year’s Eve. ;)
+We all know and love cranberry sauce at Thanksgiving (I love it on my Thanksgiving cornbread dressing!), but my Christmas spread just wouldn’t be the same without it, either!
+My Christmas roasted turkey breast NEEDS a generous helping of cranberry sauce and turkey gravy.
+Add a few sautéed Brussels sprouts, green beans, sausage stuffing, and all the other festive fixings you can think of, and we’re ready for the big day!
+But the sauce is also delicious stirred into oatmeal, on top of buttered toast or an English muffin, on top of a bagel with cream cheese, or even on some vanilla ice cream!
+And you can use it to make my favorite cranberry cream cheese dip for New Year’s Eve.

 Homemade Cranberry Sauce Recipe